Market hits new highs amid resilience

 After two years of eyewatering gains, large-cap growth stocks returned just 2.2% in the third quarter, while large-cap value stocks gained 8.8%.
 Bryant VanCronkhite, senior portfolio manager at Allspring Global Investments, calls this a positive development.
 “You want a better distribution of return across a wider group of companies,” he says, indicating a healthier market and a more durable rally.

-Chief US strategists believe that tailwinds from declining interest rates, moderating inflation, easing monetary policy, and recent stimulus measures announced by the Chinese government will support stocks despite the slowing rate of economic growth.
+Chief US strategists believe that tailwinds from declining interest rates, moderating inflation, easing monetary policy, and recent stimulus measures announced by the Chinese government will support stocks despite the slowing economic growth rate.
 Earnings season is now underway, with big banks reporting their third-quarter results.

 Market’s surprising resilience persists